bp/resqpy/docs/CONTRIBUTING.rst

       git clone <url from GitHub>
       cd resqpy

-2. Set up a python environment
+2. Set up a Python environment

-   It is recommended that you set up an isolated python environment, using conda or virtualenv.
+   It is recommended that you set up an isolated Python environment, using conda or virtualenv.

    .. code-block:: bash